 ACTION STEPS

-These are my eleven top building blocks that have brought me success in business.
+These are my twelve top building blocks that have brought me success in business.
 I encourage you to take the relevant points you need and apply them to your business.
 As you continue to grow your business you will identify your own fundamental blocks.

 Please share with me any questions or additional pointers you consider to be critical for business success in the comments section.
 Other readers and I would love to hear from you.